In this post, I’m going to list out every possible way to build backlinks in 2021.

 Also consider the anchor text you use to link to your own assets.
 Make sure that anchor text contains keywords you want to rank for in Google.

-In 2020, I feel that focusing on social media is a big waste of your time.
+Not for the backlinks, all links on YouTube are no-followed.
 However, Google may be using social signals in an attempt to find how credible the author of a piece of content is.
 Here’s what they have to say on the subject.

 Help a Reporter Out